-I. Introduction
+1. Introduction

-Since the collapse of the Bretton Woods system, a vast literature has developed on the virtues and pitfalls of fixed versus flexible arrangements.
-While a variety of theoretical criteria for choosing the right regime have been proposed, there is still no consensus on how precisely these should be quantified and, to the extent they bear conflicting implications, how they should be prioritized.
-Following the disorderly exits from pegged regimes by a number of emerging market economies over the past decade, regime choice has drawn increased attention and a more systematic approach to assess the implications of the various criteria appears warranted.
+Since the collapse of the Bretton Woods system, a vast literature has developed on the virtues and pitfalls of fixed versus flexible arrangements.2 While a variety of theoretical criteria for choosing the right regime have been proposed, there is still no consensus on how precisely should these be quantified and, to the extent they bear conflicting implications, how should they be prioritized.
+Following the disorderly exits from pegged regimes by a number of emerging market economies over the past decade, regime choice has drawn increased attention and a more systematic approach to assessing the implications of the various criteria appears warranted.